realnews-gateway/emergency-publishing-system/modules/anonymous-bbs/gateway.md

 Before posting, users are reminded:

-- **非救援通道**：本平台仅用于匿名信息共享与发布。我们无法提供即时救援服务。
+- **Not a rescue channel**: this platform is only for anonymous information sharing and publishing.
+We cannot provide immediate rescue services.
-- **隐私安全**：请勿在正文中包含姓名、电话或精确地址。系统会自动脱敏，防止敏感信息在分发过程中被恶意第三方截获。
+- **Privacy protection**: do not include names, phone numbers, or precise addresses in your message.
+The system will automatically strip such information to prevent exposure.
-- **紧急求助**：若你处于生命危险中，请优先联系以下官方机构：
+- **Emergency help**: if you are in life‑threatening danger, please contact official institutions directly:
-  - [机构 A 地址/热线]
+  - [Agency A address/hotline]
-  - [机构 B 镜像站]
+  - [Agency B mirror site]

 This disclaimer reinforces that Empus is a **Publishing Platform**, not a **Response Center**.
-Publishing personally identifiable information (PII) in expectation of rescue may expose users to malicious interception during distribution and increase personal risk.
+Publishing PII in expectation of rescue may expose users to malicious interception during distribution and increase personal risk.
 By providing clear redirection to official rescue channels, Empus ensures that users are guided toward professional help when needed.

 ---